wannabewayno/Project-Rundown/README.md

 A boilerPlate codeBase kickstarts a dev-project by not having to think about or set-up necessary dependenies and file structures.
 This allows you think about the problem at hand and get started on wiritng unique code for your app.

 ## The Rundown
-In this repo, we have the start of a boilerPlate codebase anyone can you in their next project.
+In this repo, we have the start of a boilerPlate codebase anyone can use in their next project.

 Let's go through each file and flesh out how this codebase works.